What Do Iguanas Eat?What Do Iguanas Eat?

 Animal protein is dangerous for iguanas, but they do need some plant protein.
 This is best provided with alfalfa pellets normally fed to rabbits and guinea pigs.
 Feed up to 10% of the daily diet.
 Avoid regularly feeding the commercially prepared iguana food as they are often not a properly balanced diet.
 Supplement the raw salad foods with a pinch of calcium carbonate powder to ensure the proper calcium: phosphorus ratio is maintained.

 It is important to keep a regular schedule for feeding an iguana.
-Finely chop all salad ingredients with a knife or food processor and feed once a day in the morning.
+Finely chop all salad ingredients finely with a knife or food processor and feed once a day in the morning.
 Some iguanas will eat once a day, others will come back for a second helping in the afternoon.
 Remove any uneaten food daily before you feed.
 You can prepare several days’ of salad and store it in the fridge in zip lock bags.